-- 1. Who is your: - Son, daughter, stepchild, or foster child, or a descendant of any of them (for example, your grandchild), - b.
+- 1. Who is your: - a.
+Son, daughter, stepchild, or foster child, or a descendant of any of them (for example, your grandchild), - b.
 Brother, sister, half brother, half sister, or a son or daughter of any of them, - c.
 Father, mother, or an ancestor or sibling of either of them (for example, your grandmother, grandfather, aunt, or uncle), - d.
 Stepbrother, stepsister, stepfather, stepmother, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law, or - e.
-Any other person (other than your spouse) who lived with you all year as a member of your household if your relationship did not violate local law. - 2.
-Who was not a qualifying child (see Qualifying Child, earlier) of any taxpayer for 2011, and - For whom you provided over half of the support in 2011.
-But see Child of divorced or separated parents, earlier, Support claimed under a multiple support agreement, next, and Kidnapped child under Qualifying Relative in Publication 501, Exemptions, Standard Deduction, and Filing Information.
+Any other person (other than your spouse) who lived with you all year as a member of your household if your relationship did not violate local law, - 2.
+Who was not a qualifying child (see Qualifying Child, earlier) of any taxpayer for 2013, and - 3.
+For whom you provided over half of the support in 2013.
+But see Child of divorced or separated parents. earlier, Support claimed under a multiple support agreement, next, and Kidnapped child under Qualifying Relative in Publication 501.